Short Take

 Jane Harper writes mystery books set in Australia.
 She mixes things up from book to book, but she has returned a few times to the character of Aaron Falk, who was featured in a few other books but most notably The Dry.

-In this book, we’re back with Falk as he visits with his friend Raco (who was featured heavily in The Dry) and his family for the christening of Raco’s newest child.
-The christening had been delayed from previous year after the ex-wife of Raco’s brother went missing during the opening night of the town’s festival.
+In this book, we’re back with Falk as he visits with his friend Raco (also featured heavily in The Dry) and his family for the christening of Raco’s newest child.
+The christening had been delayed from the previous year after the ex-wife of Raco’s brother went missing during the opening night of the town’s festival.
 Now, a year later, the body still hasn’t been recovered, and the family is anxious to do one last appeal for information.
 Perhaps someone who attended the festival last year saw something without realizing what they saw at the time.

 We meet the various members of Raco’s extended family and friends, including Zara (the daughter of the missing woman) who is obsessed with figuring out what happened to her mother.
-You see, the facts of the disappearance don’t really add up because Kim (the missing woman) left her infant daughter Zoe behind in a stroller.
+You see, the facts of the disappearance don’t add up because Kim (the missing woman) left her infant daughter Zoe behind in a stroller.
 The father of the baby (who was out to dinner with his parents at the time) is also back in town with Zoe to help with the investigation into the disappearance of his wife.

 That death (an accidental hit and run) that led to the death of a town’s accountant may or may not be a factor in Kim’s disappearance.
 Are the two deaths related?
 As Falk helps Zara and Raco answer some of the questions caused by Kim’s death, he gets to know Gemma—a friend of Raco’s who Aaron had met 16 months ago and felt a “spark” with.
-Gemma is also the wife of the man who was killed in the same location that Kim went missing.
+Gemma is also the wife of the man who was killed in the same location where Kim went missing.

 As with all of Harper’s books, the landscape of Australia feels like a character in and of itself.
-The land, weather, and geographical features are always big piece of Harper’s books, and this adds to the atmosphere and suspense of her books.
+The land, weather, and geographical features are always big pieces of Harper’s books, and this adds to the atmosphere and suspense of her books.

 My thanks to NetGalley for an ARC of this book.